January 18, 2025

 If you have valuable experience as a business analyst, a certification will be a big plus.
 And if you are still finding new chances, why don’t you start with a business analyst certification?
 Perhaps it will be the golden key to opening a new world for you!

-According to Payscale, the annual average salary for a business analyst is AU$82,497.
-However, do you know that the companies are willing to get approval for a salary of AU$104,000 if you have an appropriate business analyst certification (like CBAP)?
+According to Glassdoor, the annual average salary for a business analyst in the United States is $93,573.
+However, do you know that the companies are willing to pay 25% higher for those having an appropriate business analyst certification (like CBAP)?
+This is another important reason to pursue a certification, right?

 Let’s think further.
 If you intend to dedicate your time to becoming a business analyst, a certification is a must-have to move forward in your career path.